State Laws

 - Acceptance of Appointment as Personal Representative

-The personal representative must mail devisees a Notice of Informal Appointment of Personal Representative, file a Proof of Notice with the probate court, and complete an Inventory.[6]
+After receiving Letters Testamentary, the personal representative will have the authority to manage the estate.[6]
+They must mail devisees a Notice of Informal Appointment of Personal Representative, file a Proof of Notice with the probate court, and complete an Inventory.[6]

 The personal representative must send an Accounting of the administration to the distributees and parties who filed a demand for notice, and send a Verified Closing Statement to distributees and creditors after filing it with the probate court.[10]